Numerical equivalence of $\mathbb R$-divisors and Shioda-Tate formula for arithmetic varieties: Introduction

 The result of Theorem~\ref{hi_bo} moreover asserts that the knowledge of the intersection-theoretic behaviour of an arithmetic $\mathbb{R}$-divisor is enough to reconstruct its class, and suggests that an analogous of \eqref{sh-t} for arithmetic varieties should involve the dimension of the first Arakelov-Chow space.
 Indeed, G. Faltings showed in \cite[Theorem~4.(d)]{Fal84} that when $X$ is an arithmetic surface:

 where $\overline{\CH}^1_{\mathbb R}(X)$ is the vector space of Arakelov $\mathbb R$-divisors modulo rational equivalence, $f_{\mathfrak p}$ is the number of irreducible components of the fiber $X_{\mathfrak p}$, and $\J(X_K)$ is the Jacobian variety of the curve~$X_K$.
 The key result used for the proof of \eqref{fal-sh-t} is the arithmetic Hodge index theorem for arithmetic surfaces, see \cite{Fal84},~\cite{Hri85}.
 Keeping Remark~\ref{rem1} and Theorem~\ref{hi_bo} in mind, one can immediately notice the striking similarities between \eqref{sh-t} and~\eqref{fal-sh-t}.
-Driven by this comparison, we prove in Theorem~\ref{hi_ST} the following higher dimensional arithmetic version of the Shioda-Tate formula.
+Driven by this comparison, we prove in Theorem~\ref{hi_ST} the following higher dimensional arithmetic version of the Shioda-Tate formula, without making any assumption on the existence of a $K$-rational point of the generic fiber.

 \begin{thm*} For an arithmetic variety $X$ (as above) of arbitrary dimension:

 \end{thm*}

 The ingredients appearing in the previous formula deserve a quick explanation: \begin{itemize} \item[\sbt] $\overline{\CH}^1_{\mathbb R}(X)$ is the vector space of Arakelov $\mathbb R$-divisors on~$X$ modulo rational equivalence.
 We recall that an Arakelov $\mathbb R$-divisor is an arithmetic $\mathbb{R}$-divisors with harmonic curvature, see \cite[section~5.1]{GS90a}. \item[\sbt] $\alb(X_K)$ is the Albanese variety of~$X_K$, and it is well known by the Mordell-Weil theorem (see for example~\cite{LN59}) that $\alb(X_K)(K)$ is a group of finite rank. \item[\sbt] $\NS(X_K)$ is the N\'eron-Severi group of $X_K$. \item[\sbt] $f_{\mathfrak p}$ is the number of irreducible components of the fiber~$X_{\mathfrak p}$, as above.
 Remember that $f_{\mathfrak p}=1$ for all but finitely many primes~$\mathfrak p$. \end{itemize}